vlaurenzano/Python-Data-Ingestor/README.md

 # NYC Insurance Open Data

-Loads a NYC Public Record Database into A Mongo Database.
+Loads a NYC Public Record Database into a Mongo Database.
 Includes a full etl which archives and reloads data if changes are reported in the source.

 Can also be used to stream data over RabbitMQ.
 Streamed messages are automatically inserted.